OpenInternet/Documentation-Builder/README.md

-# Publishing tools used for SAFETAG
+# Publishing tools used for OpenInternet Projects

 This repository contains the publishing tools to build customized documentation.